Volume 69, Issue 5

 Nurses share what they’ve learned and discovered through research internally and externally.
 For example, nurses are engaged in learning about current research through monthly presentations on research proposals.

-A special research “boot camp” offers continuing education to nurses working at all levels within GHS.
+A special research “boot camp” offers continuing education to nurses working at all levels within Prisma Health.
 This nursing series takes students from clinical inquiry to developing their own investigator-initiated research study proposals.
 Nurses also pursue graduate education in clinical and translational research and receive academic degrees that involve conducting research.

 William R. Wilson